::: Island of Hawaii Postmarks, Part 3 - Keaau to Niulii :::

 291.01

-41mm double lined outer circle and single lined inner circle, with serrated outer circle
+41mm double lined outer circle and double lined inner circle, with serrated outer circle

 Color: Purple, Black